Nashville Bus Accident Attorney

 In other cases, system or part failure causes bus accidents.
 All public transportation vehicles must follow certain rules and standards of safety, including passing inspections and daily engine checks.
 If a maintenance team skipped or improperly performed an inspection check, it could lead to the bus breaking down at a dangerous moment.

-Other causes of bus accidents include hours of service violations, inadequate driver surveillance, and brake failure.
+Other causes of accidents in Nashville include hours of service violations, inadequate driver surveillance, and brake failure.
 Most bus accidents, however, happen due to driver negligence and are completely preventable.
 When drivers don’t exercise safe judgment on the roadway, they put their passengers at risk.
 If driver negligence causes injuries to the passengers, there are serious legal consequences.

 Who is Responsible for Injuries in a Bus Accident?